sansyrox/kasper_music_player/README.md

 # Kasper Music Player
 ---
-Why Kasper?
+Why Kasper? <br>
-It is the name of my dog and it rhymes with the iconic app Napster.
+As It is the name of my dog and it rhymes with the iconic app Napster.

 It is a music streaming app which allows free music streaming for all and bypasses the youtube music algorithm to work even in restricted countries.